colinaut/alpinejs-plugin-simple-validate/README.md

 * x-validate.website — valid if site domain, with or without http:// or https://
 * x-validate.url — valid if url, requires http:// or https://
 * x-validate.number — valid if number (positive or negative; integer or decimal)
+* x-validate.integer — valid if integer number (positive or negative)
-* x-validate.wholenumber — valid if whole number
+* x-validate.wholenumber — valid if whole number (positive integer)

+#### Special case: checkboxes and radio buttons

+If you want to make sure an individual checkbox or radio button is selected use `x-validate.checked`

 ### Magic function $validate